With the 13th pick, the Arizona Cardinals select Haason Reddick, linebacker, from Haddon Heights, N.J.

-Seton Hall was not always getting the premier talents, but all of a sudden through the decision of a few players who went against the status quo, the Pirates had their opportunity and seized upon it.
+Seton Hall was not always getting premier talent, but all of a sudden, through the decision of a few players who went against the status quo, the Pirates had their opportunity and seized upon it.
 The difference with football is that changing a culture requires much more than two or three players.

-Rutgers seemingly had this moment in the mid-2000s when a memorable recruiting class helped Greg Schiano lead the Scarlet Knights to a top 10 AP ranking and was a double-overtime loss from a BCS bowl.
+Rutgers seemingly had this moment in the mid-2000s, when a memorable recruiting class helped Greg Schiano lead the Scarlet Knights to a top 10 AP ranking, a double-overtime loss from a BCS bowl.
 But the greatness of that team did not leave a lasting mark.

 Now, 11 years removed from that magical 2006 run, the state finds itself in the same situation it has been in for about 147 of the 148 years since 1869: with the high school talent to make a championship program, but an inability to hold onto it.